History of the Campground

 In 1885 Grace Chapel was built for the women leaders of the Methodist Church to house their many and varied activities.
 Originally located at the west end of Trinity Park, it was later moved to its current location near the intersection of Trinity Circle and Fourth Avenue.

 In 1890 the roads of the Campground were dug up and water pipes were laid throughout the grounds and by 1903 flush toilets and cesspools began to replace the existing privies which were condemned in 1911.
 Prior to the laying of water pipes, there were at least 10 wells and pumps at convenient points around the grounds.
 The roads were dug up, once again, in 2000 when most of the Campground was connected to the Oak Bluffs sewer system.

-From the modest one-half acre site in a “venerable grove of oaks” selected by Jeremiah Pease in 1835, the MVCMA grew to a 34-acre parcel of land today on which sit over 300 cottages, a Tabernacle, an Administration building, a church, a chapel, a maintenance building and several commercial buildings all equipped with the modern conveniences of today’s world.
+From the modest one-half acre site in a “venerable grove of oaks” selected by Jeremiah Pease in 1835, the MVCMA has grown to today's 34-acre parcel of land on which over 300 cottages, a Tabernacle, an Administration building, a church, a chapel, a maintenance building and several commercial buildings all equipped with the modern conveniences of today’s world reside.

 Over the years the MVCMA has become increasingly interdenominational.
 Whereas the MVCMA was established by Methodists, and, for much of its history, was governed exclusively by Methodists, it has always been an autonomous organization and was never formally affiliated with the New England Conference of the United Methodist Church.
 Historical records document the participation of many non-Methodists at the early camp meetings, both in the congregation and in the pulpit.